 Yes.
 The contractor will restore landscaping in the area affected by the installation.
 The contractor will likely restore the landscaping on a different day than the meter is installed.
 Depending on the time of year, sod may be replaced later than other landscaping in the area.

 Below is an example of the monthly statement that will be sent to resident's homes.
-Note how the past month's consumption is show in relation to the calculated need of water.
+Note how the past month's consumption is shown in relation to the calculated need of water.
 The calculated need of water is found by digitizing the irrigable area and applying the historical weather trend through an evapotranspiration model.